 Until the 2014 procurement events, the pre-bid letter of credit had been strictly a credit instrument held for the benefit of the utility and its customers.
 The utility was able to draw upon the pre-bid letter of credit if the supplier failed to complete the contract execution process.
 At that point, the utility that had filed its rates based on the winning bids would have to buy replacement supply, for which it could use funds under the pre-bid letter of credit to mitigate any impact of the default by a supplier on rates.
 Starting with the 2014 procurement events, the function of the pre-bid letter of credit was expanded to ensure payment of the Supplier Fees by adding a condition to the utility pre-bid letter of credit allowing the utility to draw on the letter of credit if the Supplier Fees are not paid by a date certain (and having an agreement between the IPA and the utility on how funds would flow back to the IPA for payment of the Supplier Fees).
-This is the approach that was used in the 2014, 2015, 2016, 2017, 2018, and 2019 procurement events.
+This is the approach that was used starting with the 2014 procurement events and continuing through the 2020 procurement events.

-^{186 20} ILCS 3855/1-75(h).
+185 20 ILCS 3855/1-75(h).

-187 83 Ill.
+186 83 Ill.
 Admin.
 Code. §§ 1200.110, 1200.220.